Last Updated on

 World Continent General Considerations For Africa Geological History.
 The African continent comprises five ancient Precambrian cratons, Kaapvaal, Zimbabwe, Tanzania, Congo, and West Africa.
 Which formed 2 billion to 3.6 billion years ago and have been stable since then; These cratons limited by the young crease bands formed between 2 billion and 300 million years ago.
 These rocks folded and deformed (i.e., they have altered in composition and formation by heat and pressure).
 Precambrian rock outcrops appear 57% on the surface of the continent.
 While the rest of the surface comprises younger sediments and most undeveloped volcanic rocks.

-The oldest rock comes from the arch age (4.6 to 2.5 billion years).
+The oldest rock comes from the Archean age (4.6 to 2.5 billion years).
 In the so-called granite-gneiss-greenstone terrain of the Kaapvaal Craton in Zimbabwe.
 And the Congo.
 They form strip gneiss, several types of granite and well-preserved volcanic rocks.
 That show evidence of underwater extrusion (ie, discharge of molten rock material) and high-temperature formation.
-The Komati rock is a diagnosis of these volcanic rock sequences and only limited to Aeon Archean.
+The Komatiite rock is a diagnosis of these volcanic rock sequences and only limited to Aeon Archean.
 The craton is stable at the ancient end by a good agreement of granite intrusive structures.
 Covered by clastic sediments, which contain important gold and uranium deposits (eg, the Witwatersrand scheme in South Africa).

 World Continent General Considerations For Africa Geological History